As a new writer, you need to avoid the most common writing mistakes.

 However, there is singular and plural confusion because, in UK English, an entity can be plural.

 You need to choose the grammatically correct way of referring to an entity, brand, or business for your form of English.

 7. Pronoun Errors

-Incorrect Use: Everyone must supply their own dinner.
+Incorrect Use: Everyone needs to bring their own dinner.

-Correct Use: Everyone must supply his or her own dinner.
+Correct Use: Everyone needs to bring his or her own dinner.